stefanstranger/azure-storageaccount-action/README.md

 ## Automate your GitHub workflows using Azure Actions

 [GitHub Actions](https://help.github.com/en/articles/about-github-actions)  gives you the flexibility to build an automated software development lifecycle workflow.
-With [GitHub Actions for Azure](https://github.com/Azure/actions/) you can create workflows that you can set up in your repository to build, test, package, release and **deploy** to Azure.

 This Github Action is part of a blog post called "Comparing Azure DevOps Extension Release tasks with Github Action"